mozesjacobs/StyleTransferGallery/README.md

 # StyleTransferGallery
 Style transfer gallery for League of Legends (LoL) and hand-picked images.

+# Summary
+We use a pre-trained convolutional neural network to perform neural style transfer, which effectively extracts the style of one image and implants it on another, on splash art images from the popular video game "League of Legends".
+We scraped ~1,300 images of champions and skins from the game along with a few handpicked images for our dataset.
+We apply the neural style transfer in a variety of ways, including using League of legends images as the content and the handpicked typical nerual style transfer images as the style as well as League of Legegnds images for both the style and content images.
+We also explore modifying the weight of the content and style loss functions impacts the output, the evolution of the output as the optimization progresses, and using a different image as the base for the output.

+## Motivation
+After seeing examples of how style transfer can be used, we were interested in seeing how neural style transfer could be applied to artwork from one of our favorite video games.
+As we began applying the method to different images, we became interested in which parts of the model we could tune/change and how that may impact the output image.

 ## What is neural style transfer?
 Neural style transfer is an algorithm that allows you to combine the "style" of one